Draft of a declaration by the founding authors of A Homer commentary in progress

 |November 12, 2017||Posted By Gregory Nagy listed under By Gregory Nagy, Homer commentary|

-At the time of this writing, the editors of A Homer commentary in progress are Casey Dué, Mary Ebbott, David Elmer, Douglas Frame, Olga Levaniouk, Richard Martin, Leonard Muellner, Gregory Nagy, Corinne Pache, John B. Petropoulos, Laura Slatkin, and Thomas Walsh.
+§1.
+The three founding authors and editors of A Homer commentary in progress, as indicated in the Bibliography below—Frame, Muellner, and Nagy (2017-)—have recruited, as of this writing, nine other editors: Casey Dué, Mary Ebbott, David Elmer, Olga Levaniouk, Richard Martin, Corinne Pache, John B. Petropoulos, Laura Slatkin, and Thomas Walsh.
 The associate editors are Anita Nikkanen and Keith DeStone.
 The assistant editors are Daniel Cline and Angelia Hanhardt.

 A synchronic perspective on a system has to do with the static aspect of linguistic analysis, whereas a diachronic perspective deals with various kinds of evolution of the system.
 So, synchrony and diachrony refer respectively to an existing state of a language and to phases of evolution in the language.